Rates of estimation for high-dimensional multi-reference alignment: Introduction

-Our definition of the low-noise regime $\sigma^2 \lesssim K/\log K$ and minimax rate in this regime are most comparable to recent results of \cite{romanov2021multi}, which studied instead the discrete MRA model in the asymptotic limit $K \to \infty$ and $(\sigma^2 \log K)/K \to 1/\alpha \in (0,\infty)$.
-This work studied a Bayesian setting where each Fourier coefficient of $f$ has a standard Gaussian prior, and showed a transition in the Bayes risk and associated sample complexity at the sharp threshold $\alpha=2$.
-The analysis in \cite{romanov2021multi} for the low-noise regime relies on the discreteness of the rotational model, analyzing a template matching procedure that can \emph{exactly} recover the latent rotation for each sample if the true signal $f$ is known.
-For continuous MRA, it is clear that this estimation of each rotation is possible only up to some per-sample error that is independent of the sample size $N$.
-Averaging the correspondingly rotated samples would yield an estimation bias that does not vanish with $N$.
-Direct application of third-order method-of-moments also does not yield the optimal estimation rate across the entire low-noise regime.
-We instead analyze the maximum-likelihood estimator (MLE) that marginalizes over latent rotations, to obtain the minimax rate in this regime.
-Our proof uses the classical idea of second-order Taylor expansion of the empirical log-likelihood function, although establishing the estimation rate for sample sizes $N \gtrsim K\sigma^2 \log K$ requires a delicate argument to bound the Hessian of the empirical log-likelihood.
-We describe this argument in Section \ref{sec-5}.
+Our definition of the low-noise regime $\sigma^2 \lesssim K^{1-2\beta}/\log K \asymp \|\theta^*\|^2/\log K$ and minimax rate in this regime are related to the work of \cite{romanov2021multi}, which studied instead the discrete MRA model in the asymptotic limit $K \to \infty$ and $(\sigma^2 \log K)/K \to 1/\alpha \in (0,\infty)$, for a Bayesian setting where $\theta^*$ has a standard Gaussian prior.
+This work showed a transition in the Bayes risk and associated sample complexity at the sharp threshold $\alpha=2$.
+The analysis in \cite{romanov2021multi} relied on the discreteness of the rotational model, analyzing a template matching procedure that exactly recovers the latent rotation for each sample.
+For continuous MRA, this estimation of each rotation is possible only up to a per-sample error that is independent of the sample size $N$, and averaging the correspondingly rotated samples would yield an estimation bias that does not vanish with $N$.
+Our analysis shows that direct application of third-order method-of-moments also does not yield the optimal estimation rate across the entire low-noise regime.
+We instead analyze the maximum-likelihood estimator (MLE) that marginalizes over latent rotations, to obtain the minimax upper bound in this regime.